Mhom35/Nite-out/journals/mitchell-hom.md

+## December 7, 2022

+Ran out of minutes on gitlab so progress was slow.
+But started CD as a group and had to change a lot of our yaml files to get to a deployed state.
+Still ran into deployment issues where addLocation will not work as intended.

 ## December 6, 2022

 We fixed minor bugs in the sign up and login, and merged to main.
 Then we added logout functionality.
-I created the NavBar and Landing page components, and fixed an issue with navigate not functioning as intended by calling it within a useEffect.
+Led group to have like functionality and sorting by likes functionality.

 ## December 5, 2022